-The Medical Insurance Billing/Coding Program is designed to prepare students for entry level positions as medical insurance billers/coders in today's health care offices, clinics and facilities.
+The Medical Insurance Billing/Coder Program is designed to prepare students for entry level positions as medical insurance billers/coders in today's health care offices, clinics and facilities.
 Students study diagnostic and procedural terminology as it relates to the accurate completion of medical insurance claims.
 Utilizing a format of medical specialties, relevant terms will be introduced and studied.

 The combination of these skills will prepare students for the ever-changing field of insurance billing/coding.
 Students study coding procedures as well as the proper management and execution of various medical insurance plans and programs.
 In simulated practice, students prepare insurance claim forms both manually and by computer.
+Students learn about hospital billing and how to complete various claim forms.
 They also practice interviewing and documentation skills demonstrating the proper methods of obtaining and using patient information necessary for successful claims management.